Be sure to subscribe to Pack Hacker on YouTube and never miss a video.

 The main material on this bag is ‘210D Nylon Mini Hex Diamond Ripstop,’ it’s pretty durable stuff and is designed to resist any possible tears and rips.
 ‘Resist’ is the key word however—though this Fairview has a clean bill of health after three months of use, the S/M version of the Farpoint (which is made out of the same material) did have some small knicks and tears in one corner after one year of testing.
 The ripstop material did stop those holes from getting any bigger though.

 While the Osprey Fairview is designed specifically for women, they don’t name the exact differences on the website.
 But after over a year of testing the Farpoint and a few months of testing the Fairview here’s what we’ve discovered…

 The shoulder straps on the Fairview are slightly narrower, but just as padded.
 Most importantly though, they are shaped differently.
-As opposed to coming straight over your shoulders, these ones curve in and around, making it easier to carry if you have a narrower frame.
+As opposed to coming straight over your shoulders, these ones curve in and around, making it easier to carry.
 Several women on our team have reported that they needed to lock the sternum straps on the Farpoint just to keep them in place, even when the bag wasn’t overly heavy.
 The Fairview doesn’t have this issue, the way the straps are shaped to curve around a women’s body mean they aren’t always slipping off.